jreijn/hippo-addon-restful-webservices/readme.md

 + System API ```/_system```
 + Statistics API ```/_stats```

-The resources have been defided into two types:
+The resources have been defined into two types:

 + CRUD resources (without underscore)
 + Non-CRUD resources (with underscore)